A New Play

 Photo by Jenna Pinchbeck.

-Cardinal’s New Play Commission is proudly sponsored by Connie & Harv Hegarty and Baird Matthews Snyder Group.
+Cardinal’s New Play Commission is proudly sponsored by: Connie & Harv Hegarty, Sally Gaskill, & Baird Matthews Snyder Group.
 Supported in part by Cardinal Stage’s Diversity, Equity, and Inclusion Fund.